islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 A big if/else statement in `tableView:cellForRowAtIndexPath:` to render a different cell depending on the data type might be the first solution that comes to mind but that wouldn't scale well and would also result in a long and ugly method.

 ## MVVM and Protocols to the rescue
-Tyalor Guidon wrote an introductory blog post to MVVM if you're not familiar with the pattern that you can find [here](/swift-mvvm).
+Taylor Guidon wrote an introductory blog post to MVVM if you're not familiar with the pattern that you can find [here](/swift-mvvm).
 This is the tl;dr version applied to our [demo project](https://github.com/istrategylabs/swift-mvvm-protocols) that you can find on Github.

 ### Models
 Our models, in the model group, will hold the data, we have a `DomainModel` and a `ProductModel`, both are structs.
-The `DomainModel` will hold the domain name and it's status.
+The `DomainModel` will hold the domain name and its status.
 The `ProductModel` will hold the product name, product rating, product logo and the product price.

 ### View Models
 For every model we have a view model.
 In our example that means we have a `DomainViewModel` and a `ProductViewModel`.
 View models are supposed to take data from a model and do any transformations to them to present them to the user.
 For instance, our `ProductViewModel` will take the float `4.99` price and convert it into a string that reads `$4.99`.